Drosera spatulata, also known as the spoon-leaved sundew, is a tiny carnivorous plant that uses the sticky droplets on its leaves to catch insects.

 Drosera spatulata light, location & temperature

-Light.
-Unlike some other popular carnivorous plants, like the Venus flytrap, Drosera spatulata isn’t a fan of direct sun.
+Unlike some other popular carnivorous plants, like the Venus flytrap, the spoon-leaved sundew isn’t a huge fan of direct sun.
 It does love plenty of light, though, so place your sundew near a window.
 Protect it from the sun’s scorching rays using a sheer curtain if necessary.

-Artificial lighting.
 Drosera spatulata grows very well under articifial light, which makes it a great option if you live in a darker home (or if all your windowsills are full!).
-Fluorescent lights are very cheap and a few of them can keep a whole bunch of sundews alive and happy.

 Drosera spatulata soil and planting